LTC Home Visitors Policy

 In the event a restricted visitor violates the conditions of visitation, the Administrator or designate will contact police for assistance.

-****If the home is in a declared outbreak of a reportable communicable disease, please refer to the table below for the differences in policy****
+****If the home is in a declared outbreak of a reportable communicable disease or another emergency, please refer to the table below for the differences in policy****

 General Visitors